Banks, issuers look to Indian election to end IPO drought

+* Says expansion of sanitaryware plant successfully completed and commercial production has commenced from April 26, 2017

-MUMBAI After waiting nearly two years, GMR Energy plans to file an IPO prospectus in coming days to raise about $250 million, sources with direct knowledge of the deal said, starting what bankers hope is an election-fuelled revival in equity raising.
+MUMBAI, March 28 After waiting nearly two years, India's GMR Energy plans to file an IPO prospectus in coming days to raise about $250 million, sources with direct knowledge of the deal said, starting what bankers hope is an election-fuelled revival in equity raising.

-Many capital-starved companies, reluctant to tap a market with little appetite for fresh equity, are dusting off listing plans in the expectation that elections starting next month will usher in an investor-friendly government headed by Bharatiya Janata Party (BJP) leader Narendra Modi.
+Many capital-starved companies, reluctant to tap a market with little appetite for fresh equity, are dusting off listing plans in the expectation that elections starting next month will usher in an investor-friendly government headed by opposition leader Narendra Modi.

 Fresh equity sales in India slowed sharply in 2013 to $9.4 billion, down from $15 billion in 2012 and a record $31 billion in 2007, as slowing economic growth, corruption scandals and delays in project approvals battered sentiment.

-Investor hopes that the BJP, led by its prime ministerial candidate Modi, will prevail in the election sent the stock market to a record high this month.
+Investor hopes that the opposition Bharatiya Janata Party (BJP), led by its prime ministerial candidate Modi, will prevail in the election sent the stock market to a record high this month.

 "A stable government after the election, which should be able to end the policy paralysis and remove some of the hurdles in doing business, will be a major enabling factor in reviving the IPO market," said Harish H.V., head of corporate finance in India at advisory firm Grant Thornton.